mwcz/clayto-hugo/content/posts/046 - meet simpixel/index.md

 <img src="maniacal.jpg" alt="some Maniacal Labs LED projects" />
 </figure>

-My working theory about why it's _so_ much like their displays is that I built most of SimPixel while sitting at Adam's workbench.
+Very much alike.
+In fact, it's probably _so_ much like their displays because I built most of SimPixel while sitting at Adam's workbench.
 I don't know, there could be a connection.
 If you too would like to take a seat at Adam's illustrious workbench someday, [hack away][source].
 You can also try the [fullscreen